fenago/react-graphql-course/md/lab_12.md

 already, create a GitHub account at [https://https://github.com/join](https://github.com/join).

-The good thing is that you don\'t have to enter any payment information unless you subscribe to a paid plan.
-The trial phase doesn\'t ask you to enter credit card information or anything else.

 After logging in, you will see a dashboard that looks as follows:

 ![](./images/1e102301-3cf1-4cad-9bf4-90697a63e02e.png)